johno/pixyll/_posts/2014-09-27-best-subset-model-selection-with-R.md

 * Catholic as % of catholic (as opposed to protestant).
 * Infant mortality as % of live births who live less than 1 year.

+We are interested in predicting infant mortality using a multi-linear model.

 We can have a quick look at how these variables interact using some plts.